 Benefits provided.
 The Village does not contribute toward the benefits (insurance premiums) of retired employees and there have been no substantive Plan provision changes since the last full valuation, which was dated October 1, 2020.
 Therefore, there is no explicit subsidy.
-An interim valuation was completed for fiscal year ending September 30, 2023.
+An interim valuation was completed for fiscal year ending September 30, 2024 on October 1, 2024.